-The term \emph{software maintenance} refers to the modification of a software product after delivery to correct faults and to improve performance or other attributes~\cite{pigoski1996practical}.
-It is a very broad activity, and there are four main kinds of maintenance according to ISO/IEC 14764~\cite{maintenance_definiton}, i.e., adaptive, perfective, corrective, and preventive maintenance.
-All four maintenance activities are important for smart contracts. \textit{\textbf{Adaptive maintenance}} aims to keep a software usable in a changed or changing environment.
-However, the running environment of smart contract is unpredictable, as the execution of smart contracts depends miners, and some miners misbehave and attack the contracts to make profit.
-The unpredictable environment makes it very difficult to conduct adaptive maintenance for smart contracts. \textit{\textbf{Perfective maintenance}} is used to improve the performance or maintainability by adding new requirements and functionalities newly elicited from users.
-However, the scalability issues and the gas system of Ethereum make smart contracts hard to add functionalities. \textit{\textbf{Corrective maintenance}} focuses on fixing discovered bugs and errors in a program.
-The lack of tools and community support make it hard to detect and remove smart contract bugs. \textit{\textbf{Preventive maintenance}} aims to remove latent faults of programs before they become operational faults.
-For example, a code smell is any characteristic in the source code that possibly indicates a deeper problem~\cite{smellDefinition}.
-Refactoring the code to remove code smells~\cite{smellDefinition} in a software to increase its robustness is a typical preventive maintenance method.
-However, due to the immature ecosystem of smart contracts, it is not easy to find appropriate advanced methods to conduct preventive maintenance for smart contracts.
+In software engineering, the term \emph{software maintenance} refers to the modification of a software product after delivery to correct faults and to improve performance or other attributes~\citep{pigoski1996practical}.
+It is a very broad activity according to the definition of ISO/IEC 14764~\citep{ISO/IEC}.
+There are four main kinds of maintenance, i.e., adaptive, perfective, corrective, and preventive maintenance.
+In the context of the four categories of maintenance, the following illustrate the potential impact of such factors on smart contract maintenance: \begin{itemize} \item \textit{\textbf{Adaptive maintenance}} aims to keep software usable in a changed or changing environment.
+However, the running environment of smart contracts is often unpredictable.
+For example, smart contracts usually call other contracts.
+However, the callee contracts might crash and cannot work anymore.
+Since the callee contracts are immutable, the crash of the callee contract can lead to serious consequences of the caller contract.
+The unpredictable environment makes it very difficult to conduct adaptive maintenance for smart contracts. \item \textit{\textbf{Perfective maintenance}} is used to improve the performance or maintainability by adding new requirements and functionalities newly elicited from users.
+However, the scalability issues and the gas system of Ethereum make smart contracts difficult to add too many functionalities, else they become very costly to run and unwieldy. \item \textit{\textbf{Corrective maintenance}} focuses on fixing discovered bugs and errors in a program.
+The lack of tools and community support due to the relative newness of smart contracts makes it hard to detect and remove smart contract bugs. \item \textit{\textbf{Preventive maintenance}} aims to remove latent faults of programs before they become operational faults.
+For example, a code smell is a characteristic in the source code that possibly indicates a deeper problem~\citep{smellDefinition}.
+Refactoring the code to remove code smells to increase software robustness is a typical preventive maintenance method.
+However, due to the immature ecosystem of smart contracts, it is not easy to find appropriate advanced methods to conduct preventive maintenance for smart contracts. \end{itemize}